CAESAR-Radi/SAR-Ship-Dataset/README.md

 You can also find an old version of our dataset in this site.

-In addition, our data set is too large for you to download directly, we provide you with the following two download methods.
+In addition, our data set is too large for you to download directly, we provide you with the following two download methods.<br>
 You can download the dataset from [Google Drive](https://drive.google.com/drive/folders/1wcyV2nzcibh3EoaTuJ67HoS6SqakeGB9?usp=drive_link)<br>
 You can download the dataset from [Baidu Netdisk](https://pan.baidu.com/s/1bGfRKVMNcTGzcxmAmbbVXQ?pwd=gj3n).